Physical Therapist Assistant

 (Adapted from the APTA Physical Therapist Assistant Clinical Performance Instrument August 2009 version.)

 Becoming a Physical Therapist Assistant is a great way to enter the field of healthcare and help others.
-Getting your Physical Therapist Assistant AAS can open doors for you in a range of settings, like:
+Getting your Physical Therapist Assistant AAS can open doors for you in a range of settings, such as:

 Getting Started in the PTA program